-Policy #1 - confidential data that is externally shared on Box:
+Sample policy - confidential data that is externally shared on Box:

 Create a file policy.

-Set the policy's name, severity and category.
+Set the policy's name, severity, and category.

 Add the following filters to find all confidential data that is externally shared on Box:

-Policy #2 - restricted data that was recently modified outside the Finance folder on SharePoint:
+Sample policy - restricted data that was recently modified outside the Finance folder on SharePoint:

 Create a file policy.

-Set the policy's name, severity and category.
+Set the policy's name, severity, and category.

-Add the following filters to find all restricted data that was recently modified, and add exclude the Finance folder in the folder selection option:
+Add the following filters to find all recently modified restricted files while excluding the Finance folder in the folder selection option: